-Consortium will assess one-third of each age group regardless of funding stream and total overall number of classrooms, including at least one classroom in each age group, and maintain a minimum of one-third in sites serving a single age group.
-See definition of age groups in the glossary.
+Consortium will assess one-third of classrooms of each age group at a site, regardless of funding stream and total overall number of classrooms, including at least one classroom in each age group.
+See definitions of age groups in the glossary.

-NOTE: For sites participating in CSPP and/or Infant/Toddler QRIS Block Grants, and sites with mixed funding: Rating is completed at the site level - classrooms selected for assessment are chosen as described within this Implementation Guide.
-This may result in a site with QRIS Block Grant funding receiving a rating that is not based on the assessments of any classrooms participating in the QRIS Block Grant.
-Classrooms participating in the QRIS Block Grant should not be rated separately from the rest of the classrooms at the site.
+NOTE: For sites participating in CSPP Block Grant funding and sites with mixed funding: Rating is completed at the site level - classrooms selected for assessment are chosen as described within this Implementation Guide.
+This may result in a site with CSPP Block Grant funding receiving a rating that is not based on the assessments of any classrooms participating in the CSPP Block Grant.
+Classrooms participating in the CSPP Block Grant should not be rated separately from the rest of the classrooms at the site.

-Guidelines to determine the number of classrooms to assess with the CLASS® and ERS:
+Guidelines to determine the number of classrooms to assess with the CLASS and ERS:

-• Sites with classrooms all serving the same age children (e.g., all infant/toddlers or all preschoolers)
+• Sites serving a single age group of children (e.g., all toddlers or all preschoolers)